ESAB (NYSE:ESAB) Issues FY 2022 Earnings Guidance

-ESAB (NYSE:ESAB – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $3.85-$4.05 for the period, compared to the consensus EPS estimate of $4.03.
+ESAB (NYSE:ESAB – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $3.85-$4.05 for the period, compared to the consensus earnings per share estimate of $4.03.
 The company issued revenue guidance of $2.45 billion-$2.50 billion, compared to the consensus revenue estimate of $2.49 billion.

+A number of research firms recently commented on ESAB.
+Loop Capital began coverage on shares of ESAB in a research note on Friday, May 13th.
+They issued a hold rating and a $52.00 price objective for the company.
+Stifel Nicolaus began coverage on shares of ESAB in a research note on Friday.
+They issued a buy rating and a $56.00 price objective for the company.

 About ESAB (Get Rating)